lite-xl/playground/welcome.md

 To upload directories, you can use `wasm:upload-directory` instead of `wasm:upload-files`.
 Note that empty directories will not be uploaded.

+To get the files from here, you can use `wasm:download-file` and `wasm:download-directory`.
+Lite XL will prompt you for the file or directory to download, and it will be downloaded onto your device.
+Directories are downloaded as ZIP files while files are downloaded as-is.

+You can also perform all these operations from the TreeView by right-clicking a file or directory entry.

 # Privacy and Security